-KNOWLEDGE ASSESSED BY DATE Registered biomedical scientists must: Understand the need to establish and maintain a safe practice environment (HCPC SoP 15) 2.
+KNOWLEDGE ASSESSED BY: DATE: Registered biomedical scientists must: Understand the need to establish and maintain a safe practice environment (HCPC SoP 15) 2.
 Understand the need to maintain the safety of both service users and those involved in their care (HCPC SoP 15.1) 3.
-Be aware of applicable health and safety legislation, and any relevant safety policies and procedures in force at the workplace, such as incident reporting (HCPC SoP 15.2 - joint with 'a' below) 4.
+Be aware of applicable health and safety legislation, and any relevant safety policies and procedures in force at the workplace, such as incident reporting (HCPC SoP 15.2 -joint with 'a' below) 4.
 Understand the biological hazard groups and associated containment levels (HCPC SoP 13.11)

-COMPETENCE ASSESSED BY DATE Registered biomedical scientists must be able to: a.
+CC MPETENCE ASSESSED BY: DATE: Re gistered biomedical scientists must be able to: a.
 Act in accordance with applicable health and safety legislation, and any relevant safety policies and procedures in force at the workplace, such as incident reporting (HCPC SoP 15.2 - joint with '3' above) b.
-Work safely, including being able to select appropriate hazard control and risk management, reduction or elimination techniques in a safe manner and in accordance with health and safety legislation (HCPC SoP 15.3) c.
-Select appropriate protective equipment and use it correctly (HCPC SoP 15.4) d.
+Work safely, including being able to select appropriate hazard control and risk management, reduction or elimination techniques in a safe manner and in accordance with health and safety legislation (HCPC SoP 15.3) C. Select appropriate protective equipment and use it correctly (HCPC SoP 15.4) d.
 Establish safe environments for practice, which minimise risks to service users, those treating them and others, including the use of hazard control and particularly infection control (HCPC SoP 15.5)

 Title

 Evidence Type

 Justification

 Title

 Evidence Type

 Justification

+Justinication

 Title

 Evidence Type

 Justification

-Evidence of completion of this modu lle verified and nassed by:
+Justinication

-Evidence of completion of this mode are verified and passed by.
+Evidence of completion of this module verified and passed by:

-External Verifier's Signature: = = = = = = = = = = = = = = = = = = = =

-External Verifier's Name:
+External Verifie r's Signature:

+External Varifi- w's Names

+External Verifie is indiffe:

 Date: